Actindo-AG/Documentation/Channels/Operation/04_ManageOrdersReturns.md

 # Manage the orders and returns

-When an order is placed in the marketplace, this order must be imported into *Omni-Channel* to further process it in the *Order Management* module.
+When an order has been placed in the marketplace, this order must be imported into *Omni-Channel* to further process it in the *Order Management* module.
 You can configure an automatic import of orders for a certain time interval, see [Configure the order import](../Integration/04_ConfigureOrdersReturns.md#configure-the-order-import).
 You can also manually trigger the import of orders at any time.

 For certain marketplaces, it is possible to announce a return.
 In this case, these returns can be imported to *Omni-Channel* to further process them in the *Return management* module.